Keynote Speakers

 Prof. Jiuhui Qu is a professor at the Research Center for Eco-Environmental Sciences of the Chinese Academy of Sciences (RCEES, CAS), and a distinguished professor at Tsinghua University.
 He is a member of the Chinese Academy of Engineering (CAE), a foreign member of the U.S. National Academy of Engineering (NAE), a fellow of the World Academy of Sciences for developing countries (TWAS), and a distinguished fellow of the International Water Association (IWA).
 Prof. Qu is one of the foremost leaders in advocating and developing water pollution control technologies in China.
 His significant contributions have earned him numerous awards, including the First Prize of National Science and Technology Progress Award of China, the Sustainability Award by the Nobel Sustainability Trust, the IWA Global Project Innovation Award, and the IWA East Asia Regional Project Innovation Award.

-Katherine Richardson, PhD, D.Sc. - Professor of Biological Oceanography at the University of Copenhagen
+PhD, D.Sc. - Professor of Biological Oceanography at the University of Copenhagen.

 Katherine Richardson, PhD, D.Sc., is a professor of biological oceanography at the University of Copenhagen and a leading expert on Earth system science.
 She is a core developer of the Planetary Boundaries framework and currently leads an interdisciplinary research centre on ocean, climate, and society.
 Her work focuses on the links between the water cycle, climate change, and biodiversity loss in shaping sustainable futures.